On Wednesday, 8 October, SULF’s membership service will be closed.

 Be available to work

 In order to be entitled to unemployment benefit, you must be available to work.
-This means that you may not be enrolled in any educational programme and childcare must be arranged.
+This means that you may not be enrolled in any educational program and childcare must be arranged.
 If you combine doctoral studies with your own business, special rules may apply.
 Contact Akademikernas a-kassa for more information.

 Residence and work permits